-8 Best Helpdesk Software for eCommerce Stores & Small Businesses in 2022
+8 Best Helpdesk Software for eCommerce Stores & Small Businesses for 2023

 Selling a great product is only one small piece of being successful in eCommerce.
 For this reason, it’s also vital to provide great customer service, and the best helpdesk software can help you to do just that.

 Providing a great customer service experience is essential for success, whatever type of products you’re selling.
 Research shows that 50% of US consumers have abandoned a purchase due to poor service.
 70% of shoppers also say they would spend more money with a company that consistently provides great service.

 Helpdesk software helps you to provide better service to your customers by improving and communication.
 Rather than having to hunt through your inbox for orders and previous conversations, everything is kept in one place.

 These tools also save you time by allowing you to manage all your support requests from multiple platforms in one place.
 This means no more flicking between emails, live chat, and social media.

 We’ve rounded up some of the best and most popular helpdesk tools that are compatible with Shopify, BigCommerce, & other major eCommerce platforms.
 All of them include some kind of ticketing system to manage help requests and many offer live chat and chatbots, knowledgebase builders, and other useful tools.
 Read on to find out which one is the best option for your online store.

 Gorgias is a helpdesk app for Shopify, Magento, and BigCommerce that boasts some big-name clients including Fjallraven, RadioShack, and Steve Madden.

 More than a basic customer service tool, Gorgias integrates with your customer database to enhance customer experiences, personalize communications, automate customer support tasks, and boost your marketing efforts.

 Here are some of the things you can do with Gorgias: